victorborneo/Py-OsuAuto/README.md

 # What is "Osu!"? <h1>
-Better than me explaining is you checking for you eyes.
+Better than me explaining is you checking it with your own eyes.
 See it [here](https://osu.ppy.sh/home).

 But if you want the quick answer:
 Osu! is a rhythm game where your objective is to click circles, sliders, and spinners to the beat of the song at the most precise timing possible.